luigi311/mellow/QA.md

 - [ ] Gapless/non-gapless playback works as expected
   - FIX: Crash when seeking to song end (both modes)
 - [ ] Non-fatal errors are handled gracefully
-  - FIX: Crash on invalid file/format
-  - FIX: Crash when loading a missing file

 Interface: